sotos-ideas/penmanship-heritability/README.md

 * It could have practical medical application.

-    * It has long been known that persons with Parkinson disease can develop microscopic handwriting ("micrographia").
+    * It has long been known that persons with Parkinson disease can develop microscopic handwriting ("micrographia") (http://www.zebracards.com/GE-004.html).
 Having an early screen for that disease (and other causes of parkinsonism) would be important if disease-modifying therapies become available (https://www.ncbi.nlm.nih.gov/pubmed/29644751).
     * It might be used to follow the course and treatment of persons with some types of tremor.
     * Handwriting is a highly neuro-integrative task, hence it could perhaps be used an indicator of general neurological health... or even fatigue.